Why do we have money?

 Money has no value when there isn’t any stuff to buy or when there aren’t any other people to trade with.
 Imagine that you get the offer to be dropped alone on a remote and uninhabited island in the Pacific with 10 million euros.
 Probably you would decline the deal, even if you can keep your mobile phone.
 It is other people and stuff that give money its value.
 But how?
 The answer is remarkably simple.
 The value of money is just a belief.

 People are willing to work for money and sell their stuff for money.
 And because others do this, you do the same.
 For example, you may think that euro notes have an appalling design as well as an unpleasant odour, but nevertheless, you desire to own them because other people want them too.
-The value of the euro is based on the belief that other people accept euros for payment.
+The euro’s value is based on the belief that other people accept euros for payment.

 This is just a belief as the following example demonstrates.
 Suppose that you wake up one day to hear on the news that the European Union has been dissolved overnight.
-Suddenly you may have second thoughts about your precious stockpile of foul smelling unstylishly decorated euro bank notes.
+Suddenly you may have second thoughts about your precious stockpile of foul-smelling unstylishly decorated euro banknotes.

 You may ask yourself in distress whether or not your precious bank notes still have any value.
 What is the value of the euro without the European Union?
-You may find yourself hurrying to the nearest phone shop in an effort to exchange this pile of bank notes for the latest model mobile phone.
+You may find yourself hurrying to the nearest phone shop in an effort to exchange this pile of banknotes for the latest model mobile phone.

 And to prove this point even further, suppose that the phone shop gladly accepts your euros.
 Suddenly they become desirable again and you may start to have second thoughts about that latest model you are about to buy.
 It may not remain hip for much longer, so you may change your mind again and prefer to keep your precious euros because there may be a newer model next month.
 So, because the shop wants your euros, you wants them too.

 Types of money